NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

       engine: openai
       model: text-davinci-003
     ```
+Remember to set the environment variable `OPENAI_API_KEY` to your OpenAI
+key for this to work.

 ##### Note in order to use other community models such as llama2, for llama2 models, one will need to first go to ![huggingface-llama2](https://huggingface.co/meta-llama)
 ##### install additional python package via pip install accelerate